ENTER NOW to help us find the best South Asian rising stars in all of Yorkshire for 2022!

 Working together we can put ethnic minority issues at the heart of public policy and open up opportunities for everyone.

-We also demonstrate our commitment to equality through our sponsorship of the Yorkshire Asian Young Achievers awards.
-We want to recognise the achievements of our young Asian population and inspire them to keep pushing boundaries, breaking down barriers and making a difference in the world.
+We also demonstrate our commitment to equality through being the headline partner and proud sponsorship of the Yorkshire Asian Young Achievers awards (YAYA).
+The YAYA Awards offer an opportunity to celebrate the excellent accomplishments of all nominees.
+We want to recognise the achievements of our young Asian population and to inspire them to keep pushing boundaries.